vivo-ontologies/language-ontology/src/ontology/demos/README.md

 # Demonstrations

 The SPARQL queries in this folder are run by the release process.
-Each output (.tsv) is stored here.
-Then the entire directory is copied to the release folder.
+Each query output (.tsv) is stored here.